 If Trump’s extremism provokes such stability sooner rather than later, the process will have been worth.
 But if Trump wins, then America will have to suffer through sins of its own making for at least another term.

-This article originally appeared at Geopolitics Made Super, December 16, 2015.
+This story originally appeared at Geopolitics Made Super, December 16, 2015.